TaygaHoshi/tt-project/Equipment/Weapons - Off Hand.md

 	+ You have quarter cover against physical projectile attacks against you until the start of your next turn.
 + (Rapid action) Shield Bash
 	+ Ignores weapon precision.
-	+ Deals 5 damage to target foe.
+	+ Deals 5 physical damage to target foe.

 ## Focus
 + (Rapid action) Projectile Defense